khalid2696/khalid2696.github.io/README.md

 - **Interactive Profile Image:** Profile image changes on hover/click.
 - **Responsive Design:** Mobile-friendly and adapts to all screen sizes.

-## Adapting This Website
+## Adapting This Website and Credits
 This template is open-source and intended for reuse!
 If you adapt or build upon this website, please consider crediting the original format as follows (for example, in your site footer):

 > Website format adapted from [Khalid M Jaffar](https://khalid2696.github.io/)

-Your acknowledgment would be very much appreciated!
+Your acknowledgment and mention would mean a lot!

 ## License
 This project is licensed under the MIT License.
 You are free to use, modify, and redistribute it.

-## Credits
-If you find this template helpful, a mention or link back would mean a lot!